jrosen48/utk-homepage/content/post/2020-04-08-data-science-in-education-using-r-by-and-beyond-the-numbers.md

 ## Thank you

 The above numbers tells a story, but only a part of one, and maybe not the most important part.
 It is harder to quantify the story of the book: its premise, the challenges we faced, how we overcame them, and how the five of us who wrote it collectively shaped the direction and nature of it.
 In that way, neither the above numbers or the story of my experience alone begin to fully capture the process we took over the past two years.
 On that note, then, *thanks* [Ryan](https://ryanestrellado.netlify.com/), [Rmily](https://www.emilybovee.com/), [Jesse](https://www.jessemaegan.com/), and [Isabella](https://ivelasq.rbind.io/).
-I cannot imagine a better group of co-authors (and friends) to write this book with.
-Already looking forward to our next project.
+I cannot imagine a better group of co-authors (and friends) to write this book with, and I'm already looking forward to our next project.

 This is in [the Dedications section](https://datascienceineducation.com/index.html#dedications), but, this book is dedicated (for my part) to Katie, Jonah, Joel, Aaron, and Jess.